danfuzz/samizdat/doc/language-guide/02-data.md

 Samizdat has a small handful of atomic data types and a few compound data types.
 There are also a few special named constant values.

+The examples in this section all use literal value for all parts of values, but it is worth noting that the language syntax allows arbitrary expressions anywhere where a literal value occurs in these examples.

 ### Int